Harleyspawn/Hallow-werld/README.md

 Do I have to tell SourceForge to make a new branch when I start editing the local copy of files, or will it automatically make a new branch when it notices there's an edited file?

 Let's find out.

+I used the Naked-Snake branch to add some fonts to be used later.